awsdocs/aws-client-vpn-user-guide/doc_source/linux.md

-# Ubuntu<a name="ubuntu"></a>
+# Connect using an OpenVPN client application<a name="linux"></a>

-The following procedures show how to establish a VPN connection using Ubuntu\-based VPN clients\.
+The following procedures show how to establish a VPN connection using OpenVPN\-based VPN clients\.

 Before you begin, ensure that your Client VPN administrator has [created a Client VPN endpoint](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-endpoints.html#cvpn-working-endpoint-create) and provided you with the [Client VPN endpoint configuration file](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-endpoints.html#cvpn-working-endpoint-export)\.

-For troubleshooting information, see [Ubuntu troubleshooting](ubuntu-troubleshooting.md)\.
+For troubleshooting information, see [Linux troubleshooting](linux-troubleshooting.md)\.

 **Important**
-If the Client VPN endpoint has been configured to use [SAML\-based federated authentication](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#federated-authentication), you must use the [AWS\-provided client](connect-aws-client-vpn-connect.md) to connect\.
+If the Client VPN endpoint has been configured to use [SAML\-based federated authentication](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#federated-authentication), you cannot use the OpenVPN\-based VPN client to connect to a Client VPN endpoint\.

 ## OpenVPN \- Network Manager<a name="ubuntu-network-manager-openvpn"></a>